An increasingly green luxury

 The Group is a pioneer in terms of organic cuisine with the starred restaurant Elsa at the Hotel Monte-Carlo Beach, which has been Ecocert certified since 2013 with its fully organic food, unique at this level.
 The Monte-Carlo Bay Hotel & Resort also boasts its own organic kitchen garden, working in close partnership with the start-up Terre de Monaco which creates urban organic gardens.

-Finally, the Hotel Hermitage Monte-Carlo, the Thermes Marins Monte-Carlo and its restaurant L’Hirondelle, together with the Monte-Carlo Bay Hotel & Resort have signed the Mr Goodfish commitment to respect marine resources with an emphasis on fish from sustainable sources.
+Finally, the Hotel Hermitage Monte-Carlo, the Thermes Marins Monte-Carlo and its restaurant L’Hirondelle, the Monte-Carlo Bay Hotel & Resort, the Café de Paris Monte-Carlo and the Hôtel de Paris Monte-Carlo have signed the Mr Goodfish commitment to respect marine resources with an emphasis on fish from sustainable sources.

 Preserving biodiversity, a priority for everyone

-From the green spaces showcasing Mediterranean flora to the Marine protected areas of the Larvotto managed by the Monegasque Association for the Protection of Nature, including its pine forest and more, the Monte-Carlo Société des Bains de Mer Group is surrounded by an exceptional natural heritage that must be respected and protected.
+From the green spaces showcasing Mediterranean flora to the Marine protected areas of the Larvotto managed by the Monegasque Association for the Protection of Nature, as well as Pointe de la Vigie at Monte-Carlo Beach, which was officially classified as a bird refuge by the French Bird Protection League (Ligue de Protection des Oiseaux) since 2019, the Monte-Carlo Société des Bains de Mer Group is surrounded by an exceptional natural heritage that must be respected and protected.
 The green spaces are maintained without pesticides and also include several hundred-year-old trees along the Monaco Heritage Tree Trail. (https://www.visitmonaco.com/fr/parcours-et-balades/22134/le-parcours-des-arbres-patrimoniaux).

-For several years, the Monte-Carlo Société des Bains de Mer’s commitment has been recognised through an ambitious certification process.
-5 of our establishments have the internationally-recognised Green Globe certification designed for the luxury travel and tourism industry: the Monte-Carlo Bay Hotel & Resort and the Monte-Carlo Beach are Gold Standard for the 5th consecutive year and the Thermes Marins Monte-Carlo for the 4rd year.
-The Hotel Hermitage Monte-Carlo and the Hotel de Paris Monte-Carlo have received this prestigious certification in Spring 2019!
-The Café de Paris Monte-Carlo aims for the Green Globe certification by the end of 2019.
-The Buddha Bar, the Sporting d’Eté and the One Monte-Carlo are rallying in order to obtain the certification within two years.
+Since 2014, the Monte-Carlo Société des Bains de Mer’s commitment has been recognised through an ambitious certification process.
+Six of our establishments have the internationally-recognised Green Globe certification designed for the luxury travel and tourism industry: the Monte-Carlo Bay Hotel & Resort, the Monte-Carlo Beach and the Thermes Monte-Carlo are Gold Standard for the fifth consecutive year and the Thermes Marins Monte-Carlo for the 4rd year.
+The Hotel Hermitage Monte-Carlo and the Hotel de Paris Monte-Carlo hachieved the prestigious accreditation in spring 2019, Le Café de Paris Monte-Carlo Le Café de Paris Monte-Carlo followed in late 2019.
+The Monte-Carlo SBM headquarters are expected to become certified by June 2021.